nvdaes/placeMarkers/readme.md

 ## Changes for 9.0
+*	When moving to a bookmark from the Notes dialog, the review cursor follows the system cursor. (#i6).
+*	The command to select the previous bookmark works properly again.
 *	Bookmarks can be deleted from the Notes dialog.
+*	Now you can assign gestures to save and move to a temporary bookmark for each document.

 ## Changes for 8.0 ##
 *	Removed fragment identifiers from bookmark filenames, which can avoid issues in the VitalSource Bookshelf ePUB reader.